jlalmes/trpc-openapi/README.md

 Inspired by [Slack Web API](https://api.slack.com/web).

 Status codes will be `200` by default for any successful requests.
 In the case of an error, the status code will be derived from the thrown `TRPCError` or fallback to `500`.
-You can modify the each responses status code using the `responseMeta` function.
+You can modify the status code for any response using the `responseMeta` function.

 Please see [error status codes here](src/adapters/node-http/errors.ts).